opendatahub-io-contrib/jupyterhub-singleuser-profiles/README.md

 * **env** is an object containing environment variables to be set for a singleuser server. *Keep in mind that all the values need to be strings - i.e. have quotes numbers!*
 * **resources** is an object containing memory and cpu limits (which are then applied to the singleuser pod)

 You can omit any section from the configuration.
 If you remove `images` section, the configration will be matched to all images.
 If you remove `users` section, it will be matched to all users.
 This way, you can easily create a globals/default section which will be applied to all users and all images.
+Do not forget to put `globals first` in the list, otherwise defaults will overwrite other configuration - there is no magic, values from the last matched profile in the list will get applied.

 # How to Use